-- If you are a Dependent under age 19 - If you are the Participant and you need to inject at work - Injectable and infusion (IV) Drugs administered on an outpatient basis, subject to the following requirements: - The Drug must be prescribed by a Physician for self-injection by you or for administration by a health care professional in an infusion clinic, outpatient department of a Hospital, Physician's office or in your home - The Drug must be provided by the Express Scripts specialty care pharmacy.

-These medications will not be provided by a retail network pharmacy, except for the following Drugs when needed in an Emergency situation: low molecular weight heparin products that are used for blood clots and after hip replacement surgery
+- Injectable and infusion (IV) Drugs administered on an outpatient basis, subject to the following requirements: - The Drug must be prescribed by a Physician for self-injection by you or for administration by a health care professional in an infusion clinic, outpatient department of a Hospital, Physician's office or in your home. - The Drug must be provided by the Express Scripts specialty care pharmacy.
+These medications will not be provided by a retail network pharmacy, except for certain oncology Drugs described under "Chemotherapy" in the Schedule